HongzhiQ/SupervisedVsLLM-EfficacyEval/README.md

 ## Dataset Update

 In our subsequent research,We have expanded the cognitive distortion dataset and meticulously annotated it.
-If you are interested in this dataset, please contact guanghui.fu@inria.fr to obtain it.
+We put the expanded dataset in the data/SocialCD-3k folder.
 ## Citation

 If this repository helps you, please cite this paper: